 153 sq km (59 sq miles).

 British Overseas Territory.

 HM Queen Elizabeth II since 1952, represented locally by Governor Gus Jaspert since 2017.

 Premier Andrew Fahie since 2019.

 Last updated: 19 May 2019

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-Extensive damage was caused by Hurricane Irma on 6 September 2017, and the islands were then further impacted by Hurricanes Jose and Maria.
+Extensive damage was caused by Hurricane Irma on 6 September 2017, and the islands were then further impacted by Tropical Storm Jose and Hurricane Maria.
 There was widespread damage to infrastructure with a large proportion of homes and buildings very badly damaged.
 Good progress has been made and the Recovery and Development Agency Act has been passed, which paves the way for financing the long-term recovery.

 Electricity has been restored on Tortola and its sister island of Virgin Gorda, Anegada and Jost Van Dyke to more than 99% of pre-hurricane network.
 Most roads are passable and work is ongoing to repair the remainder.
 The main port is fully functioning, the local shops are open and there are no restrictions on available food items.
 Peebles Hospital is fully functioning.